 To convert your presentation to .pdf, you can use special software, available in both free and paid versions.
 You can even use PowerPoint in the latest versions (PPT 2007 with SP2, PPT 2010, PPT 2013) to create a .pdf copy of your slides.

 Depending on your requirements, you can choose any of the above methods.
-However, when comparing all methods, automatic conversion to HTML5 with iSpring Cloud is the best option to view PowerPoint on iPads while keeping its interactivity and original look. iSpring Converter Pro is also an excellent option for professional PowerPoint authoring enhanced with extra features like a responsive player, built-in audio narrations, direct-to-YouTube publishing, and more.
+However, when comparing all methods, conversion to HTML5 with iSpring Converter Pro is the best option to view PowerPoint on iPads while keeping its interactivity and original look.
+Besides, it’s an excellent option for professional PowerPoint authoring enhanced with extra features like a responsive player, built-in audio narrations, direct-to-YouTube publishing, and more.